Richard Fuller (Conservative politician): Political career

-Fuller joined the Conservative party and began delivering leaflets for Trevor Skeet, the MP for Bedford during the 1979 general election.
+Fuller joined the Conservative Party and began delivering leaflets for Trevor Skeet, the MP for Bedford during the 1979 general election.
 As a Young Conservative Fuller became a member of the moderate (Tory Reform Group) faction that controlled the National Young Conservatives, in opposition to Monday Club and libertarian elements attempting to wrest control of the movement.

 Young Conservatives

 Fuller was elected National Chairman of the Young Conservatives from 1985 to 1987, campaigning on social issues such as housing, changes to drugs policies as well as on tackling unemployment.
 Fuller continued the anti-apartheid policies initiated under previous YC chairmen Iain Picton, Phil Pedley and John Guthrie.
-His position was backed by the YC National Conference which endorsed in a motion at the 1986 Conference despite vocal opposition from right-wing FCS members.
-'This conference utterly condemns the apartheid regime in South Africa and congratulates the firm stand of the Foreign Secretary in seeking a rapid and peaceful transformation of South African society.'

 National YC Report on Infiltration & Extremism

 The National YC Report was passed in 1984 under Phil Pedley's Chairmanship.
 Fuller resisted pressure from Conservative Central Office to withdraw support from Pedley who (along with the BBC) was being sued by Harvey Proctor, Neil Hamilton and Gerald Howarth.
 When the BBC Governors suddenly intervened and ordered the trial be abandoned, Fuller voiced his concerns as to why the trial had been abruptly abandoned.
-Addressing an Eastern Area Young Conservative Conference, he said: "I find it strange that they have apparently decided to settle now, when things appeared to be going well."
 Concern grew over the actions of Malcolm McAlpine, a BBC Governor and a cousin of Alistair McAlpine, the treasurer of the Conservative Party.
-"He denied yesterday that he had promised Mr Hamilton that he could "deliver" the governors behind a settlement."
+"He denied yesterday that he had promised Mr Hamilton that he could 'deliver' the governors behind a settlement."
 The Times reported that: "Mr Richard Fuller, YC Chairman and a member of the group which endorsed the infiltration report by 39 votes to one, pledged financial backing to Philip Pedley who announced he was fighting on."